-There are few things worse than the deflated feeling of finding that one of your car tires is flat and you have no way to pump it up.
+There are few things worse than the deflated feeling you get when one of your car tires goes flat — especially if you have no way to pump it up.
 Fortunately there is a huge range of tire inflators on sale that can handle the job and get you ready to go in just a few short minutes.
-Because why pump it yourself when you can get a machine to do all the hard work — and in less time.
+Because why deal with the pain of pumping up a tire yourself when a machine can do all the hard work and a much shorter space of time.

 The problem is choosing the right tire inflator.
-There are hundreds of tire inflators available these days but not all portable air compressors are created equal.
+There are hundreds of models available these days but not all portable air compressors are created equally.
 What’s most important to you and how you plan to use the pump is critical in deciding which one to get.
 Here’s some help in choosing between them all, and picking the best tire inflator for your vehicle and circumstances.

 The best tire inflators you can buy right now

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.